Instamojo/InstamojoPrestaShop/README.md

     -  **Checkout Label:** This is the label users will see during checkout, its default value is "Pay using Instamojo".
 You can change it to something more generic like "Pay using Credit/Debit Card or Online Banking".

-    - **Client ID** and **Client Secret** - Client Secret And Client ID can be generated on the [Integrations page](https://www.instamojo.com/integrations/).
+    - **Client ID** and **Client Secret** - Client Secret and Client ID can be generated on the [Integrations page](https://www.instamojo.com/integrations/).
 Related support article: [How Do I Get My Client ID And Client Secret?](https://support.instamojo.com/hc/en-us/articles/212214265-How-do-I-get-my-Client-ID-and-Client-Secret-)

     - **Test Mode:** If enabled you can use our [Sandbox environment](https://test.instamojo.com) to test payments.
 Note that in this case you should use `Client Secret` and `Client ID` from the test account not production.